Simo-N-Maduna/Mito-Phylogenomics/README.md

 </div>

-## Mitophylogenomics Part I: Cottoidei (sculpins, sandfishes, and snailfishes)
+## Mitophylogenomics Part I: Cottoidei (Sculpins, Sandfishes, and Snailfishes)
 <div align="justify">

 This study was a component of my postdoctoral research at the Norwegian Institute of Bioeconomy Research (NIBIO).
 The full paper is published online here: https://doi.org/10.1016/j.ygeno.2022.110297.